- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 A core component of our mission is the promotion and affirmation of our community diversity in its broadest sense.
 We recognize that a diverse community enriches our campus and enhances opportunities for human understanding, both of which contribute to the learning environment for all.
-Counseling Services has a strong commitment to meeting the needs of diverse people.
+The Health and Wellness Center has a strong commitment to meeting the needs of diverse people.
 In all clinical, assessment, training, psychiatric, program, and outreach services we strive to create an environment where all people feel welcome and respected.
 As a staff, we attempt to facilitate mutual respect and understanding among people of diverse racial, ethnic, and national backgrounds, gender, sexual/affectional orientations, mental and physical abilities, languages, classes, ages, religious/spiritual beliefs, socioeconomic background as well as other types of diversity.
 We strive to nurture environments where similarities and differences among people are recognized, respected, and honored.

 Have the student health insurance plan offered by the College?
 Cigna has 24/7 CareConnect: 888-857-5462.
 CareConnect counselors will provide in-the-moment support and determine the most clinically-appropriate next step.
 This includes counseling, or referrals to the Health and Wellness Center, medical provider, or emergency services.